top of page

 PARKS & RECREATION

 Troy is a sportsman's paradise!
 Its four-seasons climate hosts a variety of outdoor activities such as fishing, hiking, 4-wheeling, hunting, camping, and biking.
 Troy is home to two parks.
 The main city park lies on the west end of town, just off State Highway 8.
-It includes a baseball field, tennis courts, basketball hoops, a picnic area, and playground equipment.
+It includes a baseball field, a tennis court, Pickleball courts, a basketball hoop, picnic area, and playground equipment.
 It also has a covered shelter area that can host a number of events, such as the annual Troy days.

 img_8366.jpg